Mr-Smyth/nodejs-with-expressjs/docs/databases.md

 + We need to add in an optional parameter to our constructor - `id`

-+ This will be included when calling the constructor and if an id has a value - then we must be editing.
++ This will be included when calling the constructor and if an id has a value - then we must be editing, so we can convert the id string into a mongoDb ObjectId - else we set id to null.

 + So we use this in the save method, and depending on the existence of `this._id` the dbOperation will either insert a new record or `"$set"` the record with the edited values.

   ```
+  class Product {
+      constructor(title, price, description, imageUrl, id) {
+          this.title = title;
+          this.price = price;
+          this.description = description;
+          this.imageUrl = imageUrl;
+          // add a ternary here to set value to null if no id is passed
+          this._id = id ? new mongodb.ObjectId(id): null;
+      }

       save() {
-          // now tell mongo what db we want to use - in this case the default from our connection
+          // now tell mongo what db we want to use - in this case the default from our
-          // in database.js
+          // connection in database.js
           const db = getDb();
           let dbOperation;
           // Now we want to check if _id already has value - if it does we are editing
-          if (_id) {
+          if (this._id) {
-              dbOperation = db.collection('products')
-              .updateOne({ _id: new mongodb.ObkectId(this._id) }, { $set: this })
+              dbOperation = db.collection('products').updateOne({ _id: this._id }, { $set: this })
           } else {
-              dbOperation = db.collection('products')
+              dbOperation = db.collection('products').insertOne(this)
-              .insertOne(this)
           }

-          // we will return dbOperation - so we can treat it overall as a promise in our
+          // we will return dbOperation - so we can treat it overall as a promise in our contoller
-          // contoller
           return dbOperation
               .then(result => {
                   console.log(result)